Foxhound013/GDSP-Tutorials/README.md

 - If you're curious about the landscape of Python Visualization, check that out here: https://www.anaconda.com/wp-content/uploads/2018/12/PythonVisLandscape.jpg

-### Tutorial 5 - A Deep Dive on Pandas and Introduction to Scipy.
+### Tutorial 5 - Pandas Dataframes
-TO BE COMPLETED
+This lesson will be focused on the Pandas library, a core library for just about anyone working with data in Python.
+This ufnortunately won't be the most in depth tutorial given the width and breadth of Pandas, but it should be enough to get you started.

 Resource(s)
-- A general introduction to scipy: https://scipy-lectures.org/
+- The Python documentation and more can be found here: https://pandas.pydata.org/
+- Cheatsheets for these sorts of libraries are always super useful
+  - Datacamp as usual has a pretty nice one: http://datacamp-community-prod.s3.amazonaws.com/dbed353d-2757-4617-8206-8767ab379ab3
+  - Pandas does have an official one though: https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf
+- Data types available in Pandas: https://pbpython.com/pandas_dtypes.html
+- A more in depth look at Pandas data structures: https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html
+- Data formats that Pandas can natively read: https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html

-### Tutorial 6 - Alternative to Pandas: Dask
+### Tutorial 6 - Python & Bash: Sometimes mixing tech just works!
 TO BE COMPLETED

 ### Tutorial 7 - To Be Determined.
 Maybe PySpark?